ericdsw/ShapeBattle/readme.md

 - Meteor (ground target, large area)
 - Spikes (no target, random spikes appear on the ground)
 - Lazer (ground target, reaches from the boss to the end of the screen)

+Gameplay will be a combination of real-time and menu-based battle systems.
+The objective is to kill the diamond before it kills your party members.

+Note: everyone (party members and boss) will have **move** and **attack** commands alongside their mentioned moveset, which will work this way:
+- Move lets you move your character inside a set area (boss' move covers the entire map)
+- Attack is the simplest form of damage dealing, you move next to the target and strike it